Aeschynanthus speciosus Hook.

 Bloom Time: Midsummer to early winter

 Aeschynanthus speciosus is perhaps the most spectacular species within its genus.
 Its dark green leaves are carried along the stems in pairs or whorls of three, but there are 4 to 8 leaves at the stem tip where they surround a cluster of 6 to 20 flowers.
-Leaves are up to 4 inches (10 cm) long, up to 1.6 inches (4 cm) wide, and their tips are more sharply pointed than their bases.
+Leaves are up to 4 inches (10 cm) long and 1.6 inches (4 cm) wide.
+Their tips are more sharply pointed than their bases.
 The green calyx sheathes only a portion of the flower, which may be up to 4 inches (10 cm) long.
 Both calyx and corolla are slightly hairy.
 Flowers are orange with the inside of the mouth orange-yellow and with a dark red bar across the lower lobes, which also have scarlet borders.
 It usually has a summertime flowering season indoors, and individual flowers last for only two or three days.

 How to Grow and Care

 Aeschynanthus are perfect as hanging or trailing plants.
 They require high humidity and warmth throughout the growing season, as well as strong (but not direct) light.
 After the season is over, cut the trailing stems back in preparation for another year—otherwise, it will tend toward legginess.
 Do not spray plants in bloom.
 These are perfect for a greenhouse, sunroom, or conservatory.

 Repotting depends on your container choice.
 For hanging plants, you should repot at the beginning of every growing season.
-You can keep the plant in the same basket year after year, but you'll still need to refresh the soil and, if the plant has become too large, divide it.
-You can pot the division up separately.
+You can keep the plant in the same basket year after year, but you'll still need to refresh the soil and divide it if the plant has become too large.
+After that, you can pot the division up separately.
 If you are growing in containers, repot annually or every other year, depending on the size of the plant.

 It is native primarily to Southeast Asia (the Malay peninsula, Java, and Borneo island).